 Can I Eat Beans on a Low FODMAP Diet?

-After reintroducing GOS and fructans, you may be able to expand the variety of legumes you can eat.
+After reintroducing GOS and fructans, you may be able to expand the variety of beans and other legumes you can eat.
 Most people find that they tolerate some or most legumes, either in smaller or even larger portions.

-How to prepare legumes to minimize gas production
+How to prepare beans to minimize gas production

 - Start by reintroducing small amounts of other canned beans first, as the canning process drastically lowers the amounts of FODMAPs.
 Be sure to drain them and rinse them well.